 Where is Mall of America and how do I get there?

-We were able to fly Delta direct from San Antonio.
-There are also flights available on American, United, and my favorite Southwest Airlines although you’ll have to take a connecting flight to get there.
-Your mileage will vary depending on where you’re starting from.
+We were able to fly Delta direct from San Antonio to MSP.
+There are also flights available on American, United, and my favorite Southwest Airlines although you'll have to take a connecting flight to get there.

 Everything is inside.
 It was really funny to be standing in a line to ride the Log Chute wearing jeans, boots and a sweater, but it's an awesome way to enjoy an amusement park in the middle of the Minnesota winter.
 Our favorites were The Fairly Odd Coaster, Teenage Mutant Ninja Turtles Shell Shock, and Sponge Bob's Rock Bottom Plunge but there are rides for all levels.
 Let me tell you – that Sponge Bob ride is NO JOKE.
 You would think a ride named after Sponge Bob would be sort of sweet and tame but it was anything but that!